TogaTech/helpful.js/README.md

 **Return Type:** string (`"**test"`)

 ### padEnd
-Pad a string adding characters on the right side of it until the string reach a certain size.
+Pads a string by adding characters to the end until the string reach a certain size

+If the padding character is too large, it will be truncated.
 ```javascript
 let padded1 = helpful.padEnd("test", 6, "*"); // "test**"
 let padded2 = helpful.padEnd("test", 6); // "test  "